AIForces/AIForcesAPI/docs/source/return_objects.rst

    competetive   boolean               If the contest is competetive, submissions are ``private`` by default,
                                        otherwise they are ``public``. description   string                Description of the contest.
-May be localized difficulty    integer from 1 to 5   Estimated difficulty.
-5 is the most difficult start_time    integer               Start of the contest (ISO 8601 format) duration      integer               Duration of contest in seconds. `-1` if contest is infinite. status        string                Describes status of the contest
+May be localized start_time    integer               Start of the contest (ISO 8601 format) duration      integer               Duration of contest in seconds. `-1` if contest is infinite. status        string                Describes status of the contest